norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

     public string TotalHours { get; set; }
 }

-NOTE that TotalHours of the Timesheet class is mapped directly from the hours submitted in TimesheetEntry which serves no obvious function in it's current incarnation.
+**OBSERVATION** - TotalHours of the Timesheet class is mapped directly from the hours submitted in TimesheetEntry which serves no obvious function in it's current incarnation.
 This could simply be a product of the stripped down test project.
 Further more, if TotalHours is intended to be an aggregate of TimesheetEntry Hours, then the property would be need to be a list of type and not a single instance of type.

-The Id fields of both Timesheet and TimesheetEntry are not explicitely populated prior to submission, but backfilled by way of the component model Key attribute.
+**OBSERVATION** - The Id fields of both Timesheet and TimesheetEntry are not explicitely populated prior to submission, but backfilled by way of the component model Key attribute.

 TimesheetService.cs
 public void Add(Timesheet timesheet) => _timesheetRepository.AddTimesheet(timesheet);